mgmax/sammelbestellung/README.md

 - generates bills for every buyer
 - see example2.txt for the possible specifications
 - needs pdflatex and some packages (ngerman,ae,times,graphicx,url,microtype,eurosym,longtable and more)
+- set locale with something like "!locale de_DE"